Corentin-dupriez/dashi/README.md

 - datasource (corresponding to a datasource defined in `data_sources`)
 - x (corresponding to a column defined for the datasource)
 - y (corresponding to a column defined for the datasource)
+- options: allow a pass through of plotly options to the widget.
+For example:
+  - theme
+  - title
+  - font

+All the options that can be passed can be seen [on the Plotly documentation](https://plotly.com/python/reference/layout/)

 ```yaml
 dashboard: